 How can a property investor in Seattle know if they're considering a property that will be a good investment?
 There are no guarantees that you're making a good choice when buying your next investment property.
-However, without the right information and a little investigation, there's absolutely no way of knowing if you're about to purchase an excellent rental property—or drag down your portfolio with a lemon.
+However, without the correct information and a little investigation, there's absolutely no way of knowing if you're about to purchase an excellent rental property or drag down your portfolio with a lemon.

-When it comes to the Seattle rental market, you can't afford to guess on a property and assume it will offer you the right ROI to keep your long-term wealth growing strong.
+When it comes to the Seattle rental market, you can't afford to guess on a property and assume it will offer you the return on investment to keep your long-term wealth growing strong.
 Even if you're looking in some of the best areas for rentals in Seattle, you need research and experience to keep from investing in a money-losing property.

 Before you buy your next investment property, use the information we've gleaned as an expert Seattle property management company to help you evaluate a potential property!
 Making an informed decision is a profitable decision.

 A Seattle Property Management Company Suggests You Read the Market

 To understand market cycles, you need to be able to recognize if the area you're looking at is a seller's market or a buyer's market.

 When looking for a great rental property, buying during a buyer's market can help improve your returns.
 A buyer's market is when many homes are on the market and not many buyers—giving buyers all the power.

 Buy during a buyer's market.
 Sell during a seller's market.